talon-one/talon_one.js/docs/ManagementApi.md

 > String exportCoupons(applicationId, opts)

-Export coupons to CSV file
+Export coupons

-Download a file containing the coupons that match the given properties.
+Download a CSV file containing the coupons that match the given properties.

 ### Example